 - Internship in applied research (BME 1899)

-Refer to our graduate courses page for requirements and suggested curriculum pathways.
+Refer to our program requirements for suggested curriculum pathways.

 Note that admitted MEng students are required to submit a curriculum plan and course choices in August prior to the start of the fall term to the Academic Programs Office (MB 332).